sagax/docco/README.md

-Docas automatically documents your repo on GitHub pages.
-Every time you push to GitHub, docas keeps the `master` and `gh-pages` branch in sync.
+Docas.io automatically documents your GitHub repo on GitHub pages.

+Every time you push new commits to GitHub, docas keeps the `master` branch (the source codes) and `gh-pages` branch (the documentation) in sync.

 ## Alpha Release